vicjor/TDT4140-Eventify/README.md

 - [Nginx](https://www.nginx.com/) is used as a web server
 - [Supervisord](http://supervisord.org/) is a process control system being run to restart the application if it crashes

+To deploy the latest version of the master branch we simply SSH into the server and pull the latest updates from Gitlab.
 For those interested, the server IP-adress is 188.166.34.41.

 #### Contribute